Stack Template Format

 knot stack list-defs --details

-# Disable a definition (prevents creating stacks from it)
+# Disable a template (prevents creating stacks from it)

 knot stack disable-def lamp-stack